Best Jon Boats 2021 – Our Top 10 Picks

 If you’ve been to the Everglades, the Ozarks, or around the bayou, you’re probably already familiar with Jon boats.
 They’re no doubt the most popular watercraft you’ll see in the South, and with good reason.

 Not all waterways are suited to fancy, luxury, high-tech crafts.
 Some places call for light vessels that can comfortably skim the top of shallow waters.
 Jon boats are essentially utility boats whose hulls have a special flat-bottomed design that you typically won’t find on any other boat type.

 This allows them to sit on top of the water, rather than cruising through it.
 So, if you plan to go fishing, hunting, collecting lumber – basically any activity that would require you to cruise over skinny waters that have lots of muck, mud, or obstacles in it, like in mudflats, swamps, and other similar areas – a Jon boat is the vessel you need for the job.

 The best thing about them is how low-cost they are.
-This guide explores the 10 best Jon boats for 2020, as well as the critical factors you need to consider when buying one.
+This guide explores the 10 best Jon boats, as well as the critical factors you need to consider when buying one.

 How to Choose the Best Jon Boats – Buyer’s Guide